Control of fire by early humans: Asia

 Evidence at Zhoukoudian cave in China suggests control of fire as early as 460,000 to 230,000 BP.
 Fire in Zhoukoudian is suggested by the presence of burned bones, burned chipped-stone artifacts, charcoal, ash, and hearths alongside H. erectus fossils in Layer 10, the earliest archaeological horizon at the site.
 This evidence comes from Locality 1, also known as the Peking Man site, where several bones were found to be uniformly black to grey.
 The bone extracts were determined to be characteristic of burned bone rather than manganese staining.
 These residues also showed IR spectra for oxides, and a turquoise bone was reproduced in the laboratory by heating some of the other bones found in Layer 10.
-The same effect might have been at the site due to natural heating, as the effect was produced on white, yellow, and black bones.
+The same effect might have occurred at the site due to natural heating, as it was observed on white, yellow, and black bones.

-Layer 10 is ash with biologically produced silicon, aluminum, iron, and potassium, but wood ash remnants such as siliceous aggregates are missing.
+Layer 10 is ash containing biologically produced silicon, aluminum, iron, and potassium, but wood-ash remnants such as siliceous aggregates are absent.
 Among these are possible hearths "represented by finely laminated silt and clay interbedded with reddish-brown and yellow-brown fragments of organic matter, locally mixed with limestone fragments and dark brown finely laminated silt, clay, and organic matter."
 The site itself does not show that fires were made in Zhoukoudian, but the association of blackened bones with quartzite artifacts at least shows that humans did control fire at the time of the habitation of the Zhoukoudian cave.

 West Asia

 At the Amudian site of Qesem Cave, near the city of Kfar Qasim, Israel, evidence exists of the regular use of fire from before 382,000 BP to around 200,000 BP, at the end of Lower Pleistocene.
-Large quantities of burned bone and moderately heated soil lumps were found, and the cut marks found on the bones suggest that butchering and prey-defleshing took place near fireplaces.
+Large quantities of burned bone and moderately heated soil lumps were found; the cut marks found on the bones suggest that butchering and prey-defleshing took place near fireplaces.
 In addition, hominins living in Qesem cave managed to heat their flint to varying temperatures before knapping it into different tools.

-Indian Subcontinent
+Indian subcontinent

 The earliest evidence for controlled fire use by humans on the Indian subcontinent, dating to between 50,000 and 55,000 years ago, comes from the Main Belan archaeological site, located in the Belan River valley in Uttar Pradesh, India.